-If the fracture is displaced at the time of injury or has shifted at as seen on a follow-up X-ray, the orthopedic doctor may recommend surgery.
-This is to restore anatomy to improve the mobility of the wrist and prevent arthritic changes in the future.
+If the fracture is displaced at the time of injury or has shifted as seen on a follow-up X-ray, the orthopedic doctor may recommend surgery.
+This is to restore anatomy to improve the wrist’s mobility and prevent arthritic changes in the future.
 The surgery is called ORIF, which means Open Reduction Internal Fixation.
 A plate and screws will be placed into the radius.
-This holds the fractured pieces together and restores the anatomy of wrist.
+This holds the fractured pieces together and restores the anatomy of the wrist.
 After surgery, the patient will be placed in a splint (vice a cast) at a post-op follow-up appointment.
 JOI exclusively offers ActivArmor, a custom made waterproof cast.

 - Reducing edema.

 - Restoring functional use of the hand for grasp and pinch and gentle wrist motion.

 The fracture will heal in approximately 6 weeks.
 Occasionally, the patient will present with extreme numbness of fingers due to a compression of the median nerve from distal radius fracture.
 During the ORIF surgery, a Carpal Tunnel Release is done.

 The 2 most common hand and wrist injuries treated by JOI